laurenk104/ADHD_Accessibility_Extension/FinalHandin.md

 ## Introduction

-**TBD**

 We are addressing a significant issue: many existing tools for people with ADHD are expensive or scattered across various platforms.
 Users often find themselves juggling multiple apps—one for timers, another for text-to-speech, and yet another for text scanning.
 Our goal is to create a single platform that offers all these helpful tools for free, making them easy to access and use.

 This is important for three different reasons: centering user needs, aligning with disability justice, and broader impact.
 We center user needs guided by first-person accounts and personal experiences.
 This makes sure that the tools developed are relevant and benefit people with ADHD.
-It’s common for technology aimed at disabled people to merely be a disability dongle and not actually help.
-It’s important to center user needs and avoid disability dongles.
+It’s common for technology aimed at disabled people to not actually help with their disabilities, but make them conform.
+It’s important to center user needs and avoid creating tools that only make people with disabilities conform.

-From what other people have said about the ADHD app after using it.
-They can be difficult to use because they are too expensive or have problems.
-One example is the app Speechify.
-It makes features like, We can align with the principles of disability justice.
+We can align with the principles of disability justice.
 We aim to apply these by making tools widely accessible, respecting diverse needs and addressing barriers present in online spaces.
+Additionally, based on what people have said about using other ADHD apps.
+They can be difficult to use because they are too expensive or have problems with their text-to-speech.
+For example Speechify requires a $288 per year to the text-to-speech for languages other than English.
+Meaning that it is unusable for people that don’t understand English and can’t afford the $288 per year plan.
+We hope that in our ADHD extension there will be a text-to-speech tool for multiple languages.
+So by making our tool free, we’re able to make this tool more accessible to more people.

+We want to listen to a diverse set of voices, so we find what strategies and tools that people with ADHD have found helpful.
+We want our strategies and tools for our extension to be from first accounts.
+Then we use that information to design our tools that are usable in a browser.

 We impact the broader disabled community because these tools are useful to everyone- not just people with ADHD.
 Time management aids and text to speech tools can benefit other neurodiverse people or disabilities.
+For example, text-to-speech tools are useful to people with visual impairments.
+Who can find reading text to be very difficult.
+Another feature with text-to-speech is being able to describe images.
+Which are otherwise not accessible for the same people with visual impairments.
+Similarly with time management aids, they are helpful to everyone that struggles with managing time for anything.
+This includes people with disabilities or without.

 ## Positive Disability Principals